Teolinda Gersão

 Teolinda Gersão (born 1940) is a Portuguese writer.

 Born in Coimbra, she studied at the universities of Coimbra, Tübingen and Berlin.
-She also taught at the Technical University of Berlin, Lisbon University, and the Universidade de Lisboa, among others.
+She also taught at Technische Universität Berlin, Lisbon University, and the Universidade de Lisboa, among others.
 A full-time writer since the mid-1990s, Gersao is the author of more than a dozen books.
 She has won several literary prizes for her work.
 Her novel The Word Tree set in colonial Mozambique, was translated into English by Margaret Jull Costa.